yeoman/yeoman.io/app/_includes/yeoman.wiki/Precompiling-Handlebars-templates-using-Yeoman-and-Ember.md

   <script src="scripts/templates/forms.js"></script>
 ```

-You can also enable auto-reload by addind this in you Gruntfile:
+You can also enable auto-reload by adding this in your Gruntfile:

 ```js
 watch: {